quentincloudsnow/badgingappweb/rpa.md

 ![Alt text](img/2023-10-02_09-02-47.png)

-> Note: This aspect of the configuration is extremely important.
-In the Business Application tab, we will establish a relationship between the Bot Process and the RPA automation we are creating, connecting it to the specific Business Application we are automating.
-This configuration is stored in the CMDB (Configuration Management Database), enabling customers to keep their Automation team informed when planning changes to these business applications.
-Consider a scenario where one team is altering the UI of the Badging Application while another team is automating that UI.
+> Note: This aspect of the configuration is of utmost importance.
+In the Business Application tab, we establish a relationship between the Bot Process and the RPA automation we're creating, connecting it to the specific Business Application we're automating.
+This configuration is stored in the CMDB (Configuration Management Database), allowing customers to keep their Automation team informed when planning changes to these business applications.
+Consider a scenario where one team is modifying the UI of the Badging Application while another team is automating it.
-Another benefit of maintaining this relationship in the CMDB is that when an incident occurs in that application, it can be correlated with potential errors within the automation.
-Imagine if the business application goes down; the RPA robots may cease to function.
-Having visibility into potential root causes can be highly valuable."
+Another advantage of maintaining this relationship in the CMDB is that when an incident occurs in that application, it can be correlated with potential errors within the automation.
+Imagine if the business application goes down; the RPA robots may stop functioning.
+Having visibility into potential root causes can be immensely valuable."

 Click **Add** to  map the existing Business Application (from CMDB) to the Bot Process